There are now 3 possible online modes for units:

 - Unit rules

 or 71540 Master of Health Science

 or 71520 Master of Biomedical Science

 or BH004 Bachelor of Science (Honours)

-- Advisable prior study:
+- Advisable prior study

-- a completed undergraduate major in Agricultural Science, Biochemistry and Molecular Biology, Botany, Conservation Biology, Environmental Science, Genetics, Marine Science, Zoology,
+- a completed undergraduate major in Agricultural Science, Biochemistry and Molecular Biology, Botany, Conservation Biology, Environmental Science, Genetics, Marine Science, Zoology, or equivalent

 - Contact hours

 presentation sessions: approx. 6 (depending on student enrolment)